hyperledger/aries-rfcs/features/0756-oca-for-aries-style-guide/README.md

 provided from issuers for a given credential type.
 It is up to the software makers to use OCA data provided by the issuers as outlined in this guide.

+There are 2 versions of the OCA that can be used.
+Version 1.1 does not remove version 1.0, but rather propose a different view for credential layout.
+It is to the wallet maintainer to chose which one would be used in their application.

 For more information about the use of OCA in Aries, please see [RFC0755 OCA for Aries]